mtalijanac/mtalijanac.github.io/_posts/2025-08-30-ValueOfInter.md

 ## An Even Better Way

 But why stop here?
 I do like performance quests and this looks like a one.
-Can it be done better?
+Can this be done better?
 Faster?
 Stronger?

 Let's write out limitations:
-  - Majority of byte arrays in this problem are short
+  - in this problem byte arrays are short (low cardinality doesn't like LONG names)
   - Map lookup requires a value type using hashCode and equals
   - To test _value_ of byte array means constantly calculating hashCode and equals

 That is to say — we have nontrivial compute operation right in the heart of map lookup.
-Map<byte[], String> solutil will work — but it won't scale.
+Map<byte[],String> solution will work — but it won't scale.

 So why not avoid all those issues and use a structure suited for this task — a [Trie](https://en.wikipedia.org/wiki/Trie)?
-Trie< Byte > sounds much closer to our problem.
+Trie<Byte> sounds much closer to our problem.
 If we need to walk byte array (for equality, for hashCode) why not walk a Trie instead?

 And why do we have to walk bytes at all?
 One long can encode eight bytes.
 Majority of data arrays will be ony a few bytes long.
 30 bytes can fit in a four longs with a few bytes to spare.
-Thus matching Trie< Long > would only need to be be four nodes deep.
+Thus matching Trie<Long> would only need to be be four nodes deep.

 ![Variations of Trie types](ValueOfIntern.DogDot.svg)